schlimmchen/OpenDTU-OnBattery-docs/docs/firmware/configuration/ntp_settings.md

 ### NTP Configuration

-OpenDTU needs a proper synced clock to start fetching the inverter.
+OpenDTU-OnBattery needs a proper synced clock to start fetching the inverter.
 (Every request contains the time.
 This synchronises the clock in the inverter at the same time.
 This is particularly important for the event display.)

 #### Time Server :material-form-textbox:{title="Textbox"}